itsMuhammadtalha/100DaysOfCode-with-Python/README.md

 4. Narrowing Typecasting: Narrowing typecasting is also known as downcasting.
 It is a type of typecasting which converts higher data type to lower data type.

+## Taking Input from the user
+In Python, users can provide input to a program using the input() function.
+This function takes a string as an argument, which is displayed to the user as a prompt.
+The user can then enter their input, which the program can access and use in whatever way it needs to. input() function is used to prompt the user

 to be continued.....